Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 Subscribers are allowed to use the Certificates to sign and/or encrypt data in different ways and for different purposes (i.e., not necessarily according to the S/MIME standard); however, Actalis declines all responsibility for any inconvenience that Subscribers may encounter in that case.

-Certificates issued under this CP can also be used for SSL/TLS client authentication [TLS], depending on the target environment; however, Actalis declines all responsibility for any inconvenience that Subscribers may encounter in that case.
+Certificates issued under this CPS can also be used for SSL/TLS client authentication [TLS], depending on the target environment; however, Actalis declines all responsibility for any inconvenience that Subscribers may encounter in that case.

 <u>Note</u>: It is assumed that Applicants have the competence and the tools required to request, install, and use their Certificates.
 Otherwise, Actalis is available to offer the necessary consultancy.